theforeman/theforeman.org/plugins/foreman_remote_execution/1.7/index.md

 Since version 1.3.2 Remote Execution can use Kerberos for authentication.
 In order for this to work the foreman-proxy user has to have a valid TGT.

-This feature can be enabled on a per-proxy basis by setting :kerberos_auth to true in /etc/smart_proxy_dynflow_core/settings.d/remote_execution_ssh.yml.
+This feature can be enabled on a per-proxy basis by setting ":kerberos_auth" to true in "/etc/smart_proxy_dynflow_core/settings.d/remote_execution_ssh.yml".
 Remote Execution will then try to authenticate using Kerberos and if that fails, fallback to public key authentication.